 OPEC pushing Russia to support big oil cut amid coronavirus

-Saudi Arabia and other OPEC members were seeking to win support from Russia on Wednesday to join them in new additional oil output cuts to prop up prices which have tumbled by a fifth this year because of the coronavirus outbreak.
+Saudi Arabia and other OPEC members were seeking to win support from Russia on Wednesday to join them in additional oil output cuts in a bid to prop up prices that have tumbled by a fifth this year because of the coronavirus outbreak.

+Two OPEC sources told Reuters talks were focussing on an additional cut in excess of 1 million barrels per day (bpd) on top of existing curbs agreed by OPEC and its allies since January.
+Russia has been resisting the extra measure.
+"OPEC hopes for a cut bigger than 1 million but the challenge is still Russia," another OPEC source said.

-Benchmark Brent oil prices were around $52 a barrel on Wednesday, a level at which many OPEC states will struggle to balance their budgets, although Russian President Vladimir Putin has said the current price was acceptable.
-With global efforts to prevent the virus spreading, OPEC has said the number of delegates at its meetings in Vienna this week will be kept to a minimum and journalists have been barred from entering the OPEC headquarters.
+Benchmark Brent oil prices rose more than 1.5% towards $53 a barrel on Wednesday.
+That is still too low for many OPEC states to balance their budgets, although Russian President Vladimir Putin has said the level was acceptable for Moscow.
+Amid global efforts to prevent the virus spreading, OPEC has said the number of delegates at its meetings in Vienna this week will be kept to a minimum and urged those attending the meetings to avoid close contact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)